 Women may be offered 2 ultrasounds at the beginning of their pregnancy:

-- dating scan between weeks 8 and 14 of pregnancy
+- a dating scan between weeks 6 and 14 of pregnancy

-At the ultrasound scan appointment, the sonographer measures the thickness of the nuchal translucency (a pocket of fluid) at the back of your baby's neck.
+At the nuchal translucency scan, the sonographer measures the thickness of the nuchal translucency (a pocket of fluid) at the back of your baby's neck.

 The information from the blood test is combined with your age and the nuchal translucency measurement and used to work out your individual chance of having a baby with Down syndrome.

 If it has not been possible for you to have the combined screening test in early pregnancy, you may be offered a different blood test between 14 and 20 weeks.

 This test is called 2nd trimester maternal serum screening (2TMSS) test Non-invasive prenatal testing (NIPT).

 A new blood test has become available that screens for Down Syndrome and two other related genetic disorders.
 It tests foetus DNA in the mother's blood, and while very accurate is still a screening test, so if it comes back as being abnormal (positive), then a diagnostic test will still be required (see below).